latex3/tagging-project/documentation/heading-templates/index.md

 ### 2h.
 The `tocloft` package

-The [tocloft](https://ctan.org/pkg/tocloft) package is currently incompatible with the LaTeX tagging code and this example demonstrates one of the issues with it: the TOC data is incomplete and not correctly tagged.
+The [tocloft](https://ctan.org/pkg/tocloft) package was incompatible with the LaTeX tagging code and this example demonstrated one of the issues with it: the TOC data is incomplete and not correctly tagged.
+This is no longer the case: the package was updated and is now compatible with LaTeX's tagging functionality.

 ```latex